 Your Council is committed to operating in an open and transparent manner so we invite you to visit our web page, drop in the office and speak to myself and the other councillors regarding issues that are important to you.
 We welcome your input.

 As well we invite you to attend any of our regular Council and committee meetings.
-Our agendas as well as draft minutes are being posted on the website in an effort to allow you ample opportunity to not only be aware of our discussion but to afford you the opportunity to give feedback as we have a 15 minute Q&A for the public at the end of every Council and Committee meeting.
+Our agendas and minutes are being posted on the website in an effort to allow you ample opportunity to not only be aware of our discussion but to afford you the opportunity to give feedback.
+Town Council can be reached by writing a letter, sending an email, using the Public Input tab on this website under the "Town Council" heading, sending a message via Facebook, or requesting a delegation to present at a Council Meeting through the Town Clerk.
 For a list of committees and dates that we meet, please see our website.

 Shelburne sits at the head of the 3rd deepest natural harbour in the world and has long enjoyed a great seafaring history including the traditional fishing as well as boatbuilding both industries providing strong livelihoods for many families over the years.
 In more recent years, our economy has expanded to include farmed fish and a resurgence of ship repair.